TheAlpher/Whiteboard/README.md

 # Domwhiteboard
-A DOM based drawing board with all the basic functionalities of a drawing board
+A DOM based  whiteboard with all the basic functionalities of a drawing board
 ## Functions
     ->  Pencil with variable width and multiple colour options ->  Eraser with variable width